Predicting Dry Spells of the West African Monsoon Season Using Machine Learning Methods: Results

 Based off these results we believe there are many avenues for future research that seem promising.
 The natural progression from the frequentist model we constructed would be to take a Bayesian approach.
-This means that we would have a natural way of doing uncertainty quantification that would be much more informative to farmers than a single prediction without measure of how sure we are of it.
+For one, it would give a natural way of doing uncertainty quantification that would be much more informative to farmers than a single prediction without measure of how sure we are of it.
+Also, Bayesian models are known to more robust to small sample sizes, incorporating prior information.
 Another direction for future research would be to integrate these predictions with those from NWP models.
 While neither approach is perfect, combining them could provide a useful measure of uncertainty: when both models agree, the forecast is likely to be more reliable, whereas large discrepancies between them could signal lower confidence in the prediction.
+Lastly, getting accurate predictions for onset would also be useful in tadem with the dry spell predictions, it seems as though adding more features to the model would be necessary though, and more complex modeling approaches can be taken that still fit within an ML framework.